ysharplanguage/FastJsonParser/README.md

 In the following below: some figures, from the tests that are provided here.

-I obtain quite similar performance ratios for the same 3 parsers/deserializers when compared one-to-one, after I adapt and run (for this JsonParser, which doesn't provide object-to-JSON text serialization) "the burning monk's" simple speed tester for JSON, which can be found at
+Consistently enough, I also obtain quite similar performance ratios for the same 3 parsers/deserializers when compared one-to-one, after I adapt (for this JsonParser, which doesn't provide object-to-JSON text *serialization*) and run "the burning monk's" simple speed tester for JSON, which can be found at
 :

 http://theburningmonk.com/2013/09/binary-and-json-serializer-benchmarks-updated/

-Note such figures (either the burning monk's, or in the below) are always much dependent on the test data and the way testing is performed.
+Note such figures (either the "burning monk's", or those below) are always much dependent on the test data and the way testing is performed.
 YMMV, so it's always a good idea to make your own benchmarks, using *your* test data in the data "shape" you're interested in, and that you expect to encounter with a good probability in your domain...

 (.NET 4.0 target, on a humble Ideapad Intel Core i5 CPU @ 2.50GHz, 6 GB RAM, running Win7 64bit, 98% idle CPU)